Waste-Wood/e-CARE/README.md

 #### References

-[1] Caselli T, Vossen P. The event storyline corpus: A new benchmark for causal and temporal relation extraction[C]//Proceedings of the Events and Stories in the News Workshop.
-2017: 77-86.
+<div id='anchor1'>[1] Caselli T, Vossen P. The event storyline corpus: A new benchmark for causal and temporal relation extraction[C]//Proceedings of the Events and Stories in the News Workshop.
+2017: 77-86.</div>

-[2] Dunietz J, Levin L, Carbonell J G. The BECauSE corpus 2.0: Annotating causality and overlapping relations[C]//Proceedings of the 11th Linguistic Annotation Workshop.
-2017: 95-104.
+<div id='anchor2'>[2] Dunietz J, Levin L, Carbonell J G. The BECauSE corpus 2.0: Annotating causality and overlapping relations[C]//Proceedings of the 11th Linguistic Annotation Workshop.
+2017: 95-104.</div>

-[3] Roemmele M, Bejan C A, Gordon A S. Choice of Plausible Alternatives: An Evaluation of Commonsense Causal Reasoning[C]//AAAI spring symposium: logical formalizations of commonsense reasoning.
-2011: 90-95.
+<div id='anchor3'>[3] Roemmele M, Bejan C A, Gordon A S. Choice of Plausible Alternatives: An Evaluation of Commonsense Causal Reasoning[C]//AAAI spring symposium: logical formalizations of commonsense reasoning.
+2011: 90-95.</div>

-[4] Talmor A, Herzig J, Lourie N, et al. CommonsenseQA: A Question Answering Challenge Targeting Commonsense Knowledge[C]//Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers).
-2019: 4149-4158.
+<div id='anchor4'>[4] Talmor A, Herzig J, Lourie N, et al. CommonsenseQA: A Question Answering Challenge Targeting Commonsense Knowledge[C]//Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers).
+2019: 4149-4158.</div>